-If you’ve gone to the litter box for a few days in a row now and still haven’t found anything to scoop, your cat could be constipated.
-While sometimes your cat may let you know they are experiencing discomfort with loud meowing from their box, it may not always be so obvious.
-So, unfortunately, it’s up to you to be a detective of sorts and figure out what the main issue is and how to help your cat's constipation.
+If you’ve gone to the litter box for a few days in a row now and still haven’t found anything to scoop, your cat could be experiencing constipation.
+While some cats are more obvious when they are constipated (think loud meowing from their litter box that results from discomfort), others are quieter.

 Common signs your cat may be constipated include:

 More frequent litter box trips (with nothing to show for it)

 Don't wonder.
 Get a vet's opinion — for free.

 Figuring out why your cat is constipated is essential.
 This is because you can prevent it from occurring again.
 According to Dr. Garside, one of the most common reasons your cat could be constipated or having difficulty making regular bowel movements could be due to scavenging.